mabrobotics/mdtool/README.md

 `<name>_<version>-<revision>_<architecture>.deb`
 when changeding package name things that need to be done:
 - change package directory name
-- change packege version in DEBIAN/control
+- change package version in DEBIAN/control
 - change directory names in INSTALL section in the CMakeLists.txt

 To build repo to package first build with `make install`.
 Then go to `package/` directory and run